John Braley (ARCH ’92)

-Joshua G. Holmes currently serves as Treasurer of the Virginia Club’s Board of Directors.
+Joshua G. Holmes currently serves as Co-Treasurer of the Virginia Club’s Board of Directors.
 Upon completion of his term as President in 2014, the Board reelected him Treasurer.
 He also serves as an observer on the Yale Club Membership & Marketing Committee, and contributes to multiple committees & groups, including: Hoos Hungry, Book Club, Events, and Grants.
 Prior to joining the Board, he served on the Membership & Marketing and Social Committees, where he lent support and helped to plan multiple events.
 Joshua’s first introduction to the Club came through softball in Central Park; you will still find him in orange socks at shortstop co-captaining our team on most summer Sundays.